igorsterner/TongueSwitcher/README.md

 ## Wordlists

 All cached wordlist resources are provided to run TongueSwitcher code-switching identification, you will not need to download anything other than this repo.
+Easy to read wordlists as text files are available in resources/wordlists_as_text_files.

 To compile our wordlists from scratch, you will need to download the following resources:

 [Wortschatz Leipzig Corpora](https://wortschatz.uni-leipzig.de/en/download), into `data/wordlist_data/wortschatz_leipzig`:
 - 100k-de-at-news-2012.txt